 The Innovation Academy at Cunningham Middle School asked to join the program after participating in a workshop at TAMUCC in November 2008.
-The teachers at Cunningham Middle School expressed a desire to include all 8th grade students (~75 students) in the field trips.
-During the first few years participating in the program, the 8th grade class was divided into 3 groups of approximately 25 students each.
+The teachers at the school expressed a desire to include all 8th-grade students (around 75 students) in the field trips.
+During the first few years of participation in the program, the 8th-grade class was divided into 3 groups of approximately 25 students each.
 A different group participated in each of the three field trips so that the entire class could be accommodated.
-The students were further split into two groups during the field trip.
-One group worked on the topographic profile while the second made wind, waves, and current observations.
-The groups then switched in order for every student to experience collecting all types of data.
-Trying to accommodate the entire grade in three field trips, however, proved to be a bit taxing for both the teachers and the field-trip leaders.
-Including 25 or more students on each field trip simply became too many to keep engaged in the data-collection process.
-For the 2012-2013 academic year, therefore, 15 to 20 students participated in each field trip (a different group of students for each trip) during the year.
-The Bureau collaborates with graduate students and staff at TAMUCC to conduct field trips with Cunningham Middle School, owing to the number of students that participate in the program.
-Cunningham students participated in field trips on October 2, 2013; January 31, 2014; and April 25, 2014.
-They collected data at NPI08 on North Padre Island (Fig. 8).
+The students were further split into two groups during each field trip.
+One group worked on the topographic profile while the second made observations on wind, waves, and currents.
+The groups rotated so that every student had the experience of collecting all types of data.
+Because of the difficulty in trying to keep 25 or so students engaged in the data-collection process, for the 2012-2013 academic year, only 15 to 20 students participated in each field trip (a different group of students for each trip).